-USERS MANDATORY USES RECOMMENDED USES Any organ of state that must prepare an Environmental Implementation Plan (EIP) or Environmental Management Plan (EMP) in terms of Chapter 3 of NEMA Must consider the Bioregional Plan in developing the EIP or EMP Should integrate PAs, CBAs, ESAs, ONAs and other relevant guidelines and recommendations from the Bioregional Plan into the EIP and EMP nakers who are required by section 2(1)(o in their decision-making (with mandatory National Department of Environmental Affairs Must consider the Bioregional Plan before issuing environmental authorisations on applications dealt with at a national level Should take the Bioregional Plan into account in their planning processes and in their programmes Limpopo Department of Economic Development, Environment and Tourism (LEDET) Must consider the Bioregional Plan before issuing environmental authorisations.
+USERS MANDATORY USES RECOMMENDED USES Any organ of state that must prepare an Environmental Implementation Plan (EIP) or Environmental Management Plan (EMP) in terms of Chapter 3 of NEMA Must consider the Bioregional Plan in developing the EIP or EMP Should integrate PAs, CBAs, ESAs, ONAs and other relevant guidelines and recommendations from the Bioregional Plan into the EIP and EMP Environmental decision-makers who are required by section 2(1)(c) of NEMA to apply the NEMA section 2 principles in their decision-making (with mandatory and recommended uses) National Department of Environmental Affairs Should take the Bioregional Plan into account in their planning processes and in their programmes Limpopo Department of Economic Development, Environment and Tourism (LEDET) Must consider the Bioregional Plan before issuing environmental authorisations.
 Should take the Bioregional Plan and identified CBAs and ESAs into account in their comments on applications Should take the Bioregional Plan into account in their authorisations as part of the EIA and BA processes

-USERS MANDATORY USES RECOMMENDED USES Mui nicipalities (with mandatory and recommer nded uses) Mopani DM (and the local municipalities) Must align its Integrated development Plan (IDP) and Spatial Development Framework (SDF) with the published Bioregional Plan and must demonstrate how the Bioregional Plan may be implemented.
+USERS MANDATORY USES RECOMMENDED USES Municipalities (with mandatory and recommended uses) Mopani DM (and the local municipalities) Must align its Integrated development Plan (IDP) and Spatial Development Framework (SDF) with the published Bioregional Plan and must demonstrate how the Bioregional Plan may be implemented.
 Must also take the Bioregional Plan into account in issuing planning authorisations.
 An approved bioregional plan cannot be in conflict with an approved SDF and vice versa.
 Should integrate PAs, CBAs, ESAs, ONAs and other relevant guidelines and recommendations from the Bioregional Plan into Environmental Management Frameworks (EMFs) and land use schemes